 What is Onboard Credit or OBC?

-An onboard credit, often referred to by it’s acronym OBC is basically a shipboard cash credit.
-OBC’s are often given by the cruise line or travel agency as a promotion or incentive to book.
+What is an onboard credit?
+An on board credit is a shipboard cash credit.
+On board credits are often given by the cruise line or travel agency as a promotion or incentive to book.
 On board credits can be used towards most items related to your cruise vacation, just like cash.
-While an OBC is generally used once on the cruise ship, in some cases you can use it before your cruise to make payments on shore excursions and other packages.
+This includes excursions, drinks and gratuities for crew.

 On board credits are amazing!
 It really is like having extra money for your cruise.